 The medications used in the management of insomnia are associated with certain adverse effects:

 - Rebound insomnia that is seen after sudden discontinuation of short-acting agents

 - Delirium tremens

-To avoid these adverse effects tapering the doses over several weeks is recommended.
+To avoid these adverse effects, it’s recommended to taper the doses over several weeks.

-Untreated disease leads to a poor quality of life, inability to concentrate, loss of memory and increase mortality.
+If untreated, the condition leads to poor quality of life, inability to concentrate, loss of memory and increased mortality.